RatioInteractive/DevPractices/pages/android/ratiotv_debugging_tools.md

 *NOTE: replace {app.package.name} with your app's package name

 **Switch Config/Bootstrap URL's**
-* For the phone/tablet version, you can switch feeds by clicking on the ActionBar
+* For the phone/tablet version, you can switch feeds by long pressing on the center of the ActionBar
-* For the FireTV version, you can switch feeds by clicking the FF button on the remote
+* For the FireTV version, you can switch feeds by long pressing the Play/Pause button on the remote
-* NOTE: feed switching is only enabled if LOGGING_ENABLED = true for your specific Application
+* NOTE: feed switching is only enabled on non-release builds AND if the setting is_proxy_allowed = true for your specific Application

 **Proxying**
 You may find it useful to set up a proxy with a tool like Charles or Fiddler.
 This will enable you to see details all of the network traffic that is occurring within the app.